Maintaining immigration status

-During your time at CSUMB, it is essential that you maintain valid F-1/J-1 status.
-Falling out of status can result in deportation, and jeopardize your ability to receive employment authorization or obtain permission to enter the U.S. in the future.
-The staff of International Programs is here to advise and assist you, but ultimately it is your responsibility to maintain valid F-1/J-1 status.
+During your time at CSUMB, it is essential to maintain a valid F-1 or J-1 status.
+It is your responsibility to maintain your status.
+Falling out of status can result in deportation and jeopardize your ability to receive employment authorization or obtain permission to enter the U.S. in the future.
+You can schedule a meeting with the International Programs staff for assistance and advice.

 In order to maintain your status, please ensure you meet the following requirements:

 Students must ensure their SEVIS record is up to date at all times.
 If your address, name, major, program, program dates, number of dependents, or source of funding change, you must notify International Programs within 10 days.